Mett-2002/caffeine-dosing-scheduler/README.md

 • The middle doses spaced across the day to keep you inside your target zone.
 • And the final dose, calculated so by 18:00 you return exactly to your chosen minimum.

-If you widen your target band, the program automatically adapts—more room means different intervals and more middle doses to keep the curve accurate.
-This is why the tool asks for both a minimum and maximum target level: the model needs a band to maintain, not a single point.
 ---

 ## Why It’s Useful